- 04 Nov 2011

 - Working Paper Summaries

-Executive Summary — Research in multi-sided platforms (MSPs) studies how payment networks bring together cardholders and retailers, shopping malls bring together shoppers and retailers, and video game systems bring together gamers and game developers.
+Overview — Research in multi-sided platforms (MSPs) studies how payment networks bring together cardholders and retailers, shopping malls bring together shoppers and retailers, and video game systems bring together gamers and game developers.
 Andrei Hagiu and Julian Wright propose a new definition of MSPs that aims to capture what makes eBay, shopping malls, Yellow Pages directories, and dating websites different from "regular" firms such as a bakery or car dealership, as well as how to characterize less clear-cut examples.
 They also discuss the economic trade-offs that determine where organizations choose to place themselves on the continuum between MSPs and resellers, or between MSPs and input suppliers.
 Key concepts include:

 - Hagiu and Wright define a MSP to be an organization that creates value primarily by enabling direct interactions between at least two distinct types of affiliated customers.
 Each of the italicized terms is a potential point of difference with existing definitions, with important implications for how organizations make strategic decisions.